meganhmoore/github-api-covid-data/README.md

  from them)
  - `/repo/<repo_name>`: given a specific repo (from the list of repos returned from the `/repos` route, provide all of the gihub API repo details)
+ - `/repos/files`: Get the directories and files in the root of each repo
+ - `/repo/<repo_name>/full_file_data`: Get the full information about each directory and file in the root of the repo (not just the name)
+ - `/repo/<repo_name>/files`: similar to `/repos/files` but just showing the data for a specific repo you are interested in
+ - `/repo/<repo_name>/filepath/<filepath>`: view files and directories at all levels of a given repo, allows the user to browse around the repo to investigate its setup
+ - `/repo/<repo_name>/csvs`: gather all of the csv files in the repo no matter where they are and if they are nested in a subdirectory
+ -`/new_csvs/<repo_name>`: gather all the csvs in a given repo, and make a record of them by making a file and pushing it to the `develop/new_data` branch of this repo (github-api-covid-data) for this date and timestamp with a commit message to indicate which repo you are tracking.
+ - `/new_csvs`: gather all the csvs for all repos being tracked, and make a record of them by making a file and pushing it to the `develop/new_data` branch of this repo (github-api-covid-data) for this date and timestamp

 ## To Develop